Getting chilly because you’re noticing error code 223 from your Lennox® furnace?

 There could also be trouble with the switch itself, the inducer or the circuit board.

-Your furnace will tell you there’s a problem with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know there’s a problem with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You might observe fast flashes or an alternating slow flash as it replays a fault code.